mjstealey/irods-provider-postgres/README.md

   IRODS_SERVER_ADMINISTRATOR_PASSWORD=rods
   IRODS_VAULT_DIRECTORY=/var/lib/irods/iRODS/Vault
   ```

-This call can also be daemonized with the **-d** flag, which would most likely be used in an actual environment.

 On completion, a running container named **provider** is spawned with the same configuration as in the first example.

 - Sample **iadmin lr**:

   ```
   $ docker exec -u irods provider iadmin lr bundleResc